Skin Betting in Esports: How In-Game Items Became Wagering Currency

 FAQ

-Can I win real money from skin betting?
+Can I actually win real money by betting skins?

-What happens if I lose my skins in a bet?
+What happens if I lose my skins when betting?